-NOTE: A personal representative is defined as a parent, court-appointed guardian, spouse, or attorney of a person whose image or voice is in the recording.
-If a person whose image or voice is in the recording is deceased , the term also means the personal representative of the estate of the deceased person; the deceased person's surviving spouse, parent, or adult child; the deceased person's attorney; or the parent or guardian of a surviving minor child of the deceased.
+NOTE: the statute defines a “personal representative” as a parent, court-appointed guardian, spouse, or attorney of a person whose image or voice is in the recording.
+If a person whose image or voice is in the recording is deceased, the term also means the personal representative of the estate of the deceased person; the deceased person's surviving spouse, parent, or adult child; the deceased person's attorney; or the parent or guardian of a surviving minor child of the deceased.

 Charlotte-Mecklenburg Police Department

 If you would like to view a recording that depicts death or serious bodily injury, the statute requires you to complete a Request to Law Enforcement Agency to Disclose Recording of Death or Serious Bodily Injury (AOC form CV-275

 ).
 This completed form can be sent directly to CMPD through the Police Attorney’s Office.

 If you have any questions about the statute or the video request processes described above, you should visit www.nccourts.gov